zionward/Applicant_Helper/README.md

 │   ├── train_model.py                <- Script for training logistic regression for the admission result
 │   ├── score_test_model.py                <- Script for scoring testing predictions using a trained model.
 │   ├── eval_model.py             <- Script for evaluating model performance
-│   ├── socre_model.py                <- Script for predict one new student prediction result
+│   ├── socre_model.py                <- Script for predict one new student prediction result (like what )
 │   ├── post_model.py                <- Script for search optimal score of specified subject to help student be admitted │   ├── database_model.py                <- Script for creating database model that is later connect to the Flask APP │